DallanQ/lotr_journeys_in_middle_earth/Reference.md

 5. **Equip Hero-Specific Items:** Each player places their hero card in their play area and equips their items, which are displayed in the item menu in the app.
 Equipped items are placed next to their hero card.

-6. **Equip Trinkets:** Each hero may equip one trinket () from the inventory, which includes all trinkets that the party has gained during the campaign.
+6. **Equip Trinkets:** Each hero may equip one trinket (sack of coins icon) from the inventory, which includes all trinkets that the party has gained during the campaign.

 7. **Choose Role and Create Skill Deck:** Each player selects a role for the next adventure in the app—a hero is not committed to a single role for the entire adventure campaign.
 Then, the hero gathers the skill cards numbered 1–3 that have their role on the bottom of the cards.
 The hero prepares the card numbered 1.
 Then, the hero shuffles the cards numbered 2 and 3 with the set-aside cards from Step 4 to form the hero's skill deck for the adventure.